ArtiePixel/ArtiePixel/README.md

 <pre>
 $ fortune | cowsay                      ArtiePixel@github.com
  --------------------                   ---------------------
-/ For the times, they \                 Studying: Computer Engineering at UFPB (Universidade Federal da Paraíba)
+/ For the times, they \                 Studying: Computer Engineering at UFPB (Universidade Federal da Paraíba).
-\ are a-changing.     /                 Interests: Hardware, Linux and low-level programming.
+\ are a-changing.     /                 Interests: Hardware, Linux, low-level programming and Computational Seeing.
  --------------------                   About me: Hi, I'm Arthur (I prefer being called Artie), and at the moment I'm studying
         \   ^__^                        Computer Engineering at Federal University of Paraíba (UFPB).
 I love coding and learning
          \  (oo)\_______                new things.
 Also, I'm quite passionate about Arduino and ESP32, as well for automation and